ddeutils/ddedocs/docs/basics/data_warehouse/index.md

 Below are the few commonly used Top Tier tools.

-- IBM Cognos
+* IBM Cognos
-- Microsoft BI Platform
+* Microsoft BI Platform
-- SAP Business Objects Web
+* SAP Business Objects Web
-- Pentaho
+* Pentaho
-- Crystal Reports
+* Crystal Reports
-- SAP BW
+* SAP BW
-- SAS Business Intelligence
+* SAS Business Intelligence

 In addition to the three-tier architecture, some data warehouse architectures also include a metadata layer, which provides information about the data in the data warehouse, such as its origin, format, and meaning.
 The metadata layer can be used to help users understand and navigate the data.

-## Data Warehouse Design Model
+## Data Warehouse Design

 data warehouse design that can be applied within the framework of the design methods discussed earlier.
 Here is a brief overview of how each of these approaches relates